gallenc/solent2Public/week1/maven-test-exercise/README.md

 ## Open the project in your netbeans IDE
 Open Netbeans in windows

-1. right click in Projects panel and slelect 'import project'
+1. right click in Projects panel and select 'import project'

 2. navigate to your myPracticeCourseWork folder and select example1